dcos-labs/dcos-openvpn/README.md

 ```
 2. The client is correctly revoked from OpenVPN and the assets are removed from the container and Zookeeper

+### Remove persistent data

+Recursively delete the dcos-vpn znode, autnenticating using the same ovpn_username and ovpn_password credentials configured on install

+zk-shell and zkCLI can both be used.
+TODO: Examples.

 How it works
 --------------